JuaniRaggio/fluid-simulation/README.md

 ## Archives
 ---
 - build.sh: Works as a makefile, it is used to compile the proyect with the desired flags, compiler and manages included directories
+- linuxBuild.sh: Idem build but works for linux, its more reliable
+- main.c: Manages the workflow of the simulation, calls functions in order to make the program work properly and calls functions to manage errors
+- src/: Directory with the source of the functions called by the main file
+- include/; Directory with the header files of the functions called by the main file, window formats and error-management files